 Can You Buy Keurig Water Filters Without the Plastic Holder?

-For the best results, you should change the water filter cartridge in your Keurig every two months or after 60 brew cycles.
+For the best results, you should change the small charcoal filter in your Keurig every two months or after 60 brew cycles otherwise, you risk problems such as off tastes and molds.
+See the guide to disinfecting a moldy coffee maker and how to prevent such problems.

-The K&J charcoal filters below fit in both the tall and short Keurig plastic holders and they are fairly priced for a pack of 12 filters that will last about a year.
+The K&J charcoal water filters below fit in both the tall and short Keurig plastic holders and they are fairly priced for a pack of 12 filters that will last about a year

 Final Thoughts About Where the Water Filter on a Keurig is Located

 The charcoal water filter is at the bottom of the upright plastic holder in the Keurig water tank.
-To access the filter you have to pull the holder out of the water and then open the cover at the bottom.
+To access the filter you have to pull the clear plastic filter handle out of the water and then open the cover at the bottom.

 There are two types of Keurig water filters;